humdrum-tools/humdrum-documentation/tool/thru/index.md

 ### EXAMPLES

-The following examples illustrate the operation of the **thru** command.
+The following examples illustrate the operation of the <span class="tool">thru</span> command.
 Consider the following simple file: ``

 >   ----------------- -----------------